 Open access to research data demonstrates academic integrity, supports reproducibility, increases opportunities for impact, and contributes to public engagement.

-Even sensitive data which cannot be shared openly can be managed according to Open Research principles: make a public statement about the nature of your data, and invite people to contact you for further information.
+Even sensitive data which cannot be shared openly can be managed according to Open Research principles: register your study, make a public statement about the nature of your data, and invite people to contact you for further information.